-The Ombudsman monitors the treatment and conditions of people who are detained in health and disability facilities.
-This includes places where people are not free to leave at will, such as dementia care and specialised hospital care (psychogeriatric care).
+The Chief Ombudsman monitors the conditions and treatment of people who are detained in health and disability facilities, including aged care facilities.
+These are places where people are not free to leave at will, such as dementia care and specialised hospital care (psychogeriatric care).

 The Chief Ombudsman monitors aged care facilities to prevent human rights violations occurring.
 He isn't able to investigate individual complaints about private facilities.

 There are a number of agencies involved in dealing with complaints about health and disability facilities, depending on the circumstances.
 Find out more on the Ministry of Health's website.

 With funding secured from 1 July 2019, an examination and monitoring programme was developed and introduced over three years.